-Avoid these 9 website redesign mistakes
+Relaunching your website?
+Avoid these costly redesign mistakes

 By: Kaleigh Bulford

-March 26, 2020 | Reading Time: 4 mins
+October 31, 2025 | Reading Time: 6 mins

 Not doing enough (or any) planning